hparvez307/Music-Planet--summer-camp-school/README.md

  *   Server-side technologies:

      Node.js
-     CORS for cross-origin resource sharing
+     CORS for cross-origin resource sharing,
-     dotenv for managing environment variables
+     dotenv for managing environment variables,
-     Express.js for building the server
+     Express.js for building the server,
-     JSON Web Token (JWT) for securing APIs
+     JSON Web Token (JWT) for securing APIs,
-     MongoDB for the database
+     MongoDB for the database,
      Stripe for payment processing

 * Here is our Live website Link: https://music-planet-9a0e5.web.app/